tokb23/dqn/README.md

 # DQN Game
-This is an implementation for DQN Game in TensorFlow.
+This is an implementation of DQN in TensorFlow using OpenAI Gym.